cchudzicki-ocw-testing/res.env-006-iap-2022/content/pages/syllabus.md

 The goal of this class was to provide participants with the opportunity to connect sustainable pedagogies with their teaching practices.

+Each student was asked to think about a lesson, activity, syllabus, whole course design, or other course product that they would like to workshop during the last session with others in our group.

 {{< tableopen >}}{{< tbodyopen >}}{{< tropen >}}{{< tdopen >}}

 {{< tdclose >}}{{< tdopen >}}